brevzin/cpp_proposals/1870_forwarding_range/forwarding-range.md

 The name _`forwarding-range`_ is problematic.
 There is a concept `std::forward_range` which is completely unrelated.
 A fairly common first response is that it has something to do with forwarding iterators.
 But the name actually comes from the question of whether you can use a forwarding reference `range` safely.

+However, coming up with a good name for it is very difficult.
+The concept has to refer to the range, but the salient aspect really has more to do with the iterators.
+Words that seem relevant are detachable, untethered, unfettered, nondangling.
+But then applying them to the range ends up being a mouthful: `range_with_detachable_iterators`.
+Granted, this concept isn't _directly_ used in too many places so maybe a long name is fine.

+The naming direction this proposal takes is to use the name `safe_range`, based on the existence of `safe_iterator` and `safe_subrange`.
+It still doesn't seem like a great name though, but at least all the relevant library things are similarly named.

 Also the concept is still exposition-only, despite being a fairly important concept that people may want to use in their own code.
 This can be worked around:

 ```cpp